psilospore/cp-control-hs/compiler/README.md

 * takes tempest generated safety estimates as CSV (_-\-tempest_pred_)
 * see **lib/tempest_test** for an example
 * generates nondeterministic controller based on shielding logic (filters actions by probibility with _-\-action\_filter_)
+* current default for empty shield: choose default action (a=0) and increment no-safe-action counter (alpha)

 **Conformal Prediction Percepter:**